Cash Back vs. Travel Rewards: Which Credit Card Should You Go For?

 What About Mileage Rewards?

-So how do airline miles work on a credit card when your lifestyle involves a lot of travel?
-Here, it’s important toik keep in mind that these cards offer different reward rates, and your points might be subject to specific limitations.
+Here, it’s important to keep in mind that these cards offer different reward rates, and your points might be subject to specific limitations.
 For instance, you can’t use these points to book flights during peak season, and they can only be used in specific hotels.

 Typically, a single mile or point is worth one cent.
 It’s important to do the math and figure out whether you’ll meet the spending requirement in order to earn the desired number of points.
 For example, many travel credit cards will require you to spend $3,000 within the first three months to make $500 in miles.

-You should also conduct a thorough cash back vs. travel rewards comparison before you sign up for a travel card.
+You should also conduct a thorough comparison before you sign up for a travel card.
 Occasionally, a cash back credit card will give you enough cash back to cover those $500 in miles without the high spending requirement.
 It boils down to redemption rates.

 What Are Redemption Rates?